JakobHtz/JakobHtz/README.md

 ### Hi there people 😁

-I'm Jakob, a web developer :globe_with_meridians: based in Karlsruhe, Germany :de:.
+I'm Jakob, a developer based in Karlsruhe, Germany :de:.

+Working mostly with GIS technologies :globe_with_meridians:

 My preferred language to code in is C#